The dish that is perhaps the most easily found option for vegans, vegetarians or people following a halal or kosher diet is….

 What types of Bibimbap are there?
 How many different kinds of Bibimbap exist?

 Technically, there are endlessly many variations of Bibimbap, but there are a few classic combinations!
-Regarding veggie-friendly Bibimbap, here are a few important ones:
+Regarding veggie-friendly Bibimbap, these are particularly important ones:

 - Dolsot Bibimbap 돌솥비빔밥 – Bibimbap served in a hot stone bowl